rchateauneu/survol/readme.rst

 Survol has several views on the same data: HTML, SVG, D3 JavaScript library and RDF.

-More information is available at `Primhill Computer
+More information is available at `Primhill Computers
 <http://primhillcomputers.com/survol.html>`_